vrsource/vrsource-tslint-rules/README.md

 # Changelog

+  * 4.0.1
+    * Add "main" entry to package.json to allow importing
   * 4.0.0
     * Update versioning to track major version of tslint
     * Update to tslint 4.x and TS 2.x